EvgeniyTsarkov/PetStoreTask/README.md

-This small frameworks is designed as a test task.
+This small framework is designed as a test task.
 Currently it contains two tests for GetPetById endpoint of Swagger petstore service (https://petstore.swagger.io/).
 In the process of development the following tools were used: